How does online shopping affect offline price sensitivity?: Demand Model

 First, we run OLS regressions for $\textrm{Price}_{jt}$ in Equation \eqref{eq:Price_FirstStage} and $\textrm{Price}_{jt}\times \textrm{cumPercOnlineSpend}_{it}$ in Equation \eqref{eq:PriceInteraction_FirstStage}, respectively.
 We then obtain the residuals, $\textrm{CF\_Price}_{jt}$ and $\textrm{CF\_Price\_cumPercOnlineSpend}_{ijt}$, which serve as control functions.
 Second, we include these residuals as additional regressors in the logit model (i.e., Equation \eqref{eq:util_choice_M2}).
 In a standard setting, estimation can proceed as usual at this stage.
 However, since we have a large number of customer-brand fixed effects $(\delta_{ij})$, standard maximum likelihood estimation becomes computationally infeasible.
-To overcome this, we adopt a Minorization-Maximization (MM) algorithm for the logit model with fixed effects, an efficient estimation method proposed by \citet{chen2021payment}.
+To overcome this, we adopt a Minorization-Maximization (MM) algorithm for the logit model with fixed effects, an efficient estimation method proposed by \citet{chen2022mm}.
 The MM algorithm transforms the non-linear optimization problem (i.e., MLE estimation) into a sequence of simpler problems by iteratively constructing and maximizing a surrogate transfer minorization function $S(\cdot)$ that minorizes the log-likelihood \citep{james2017mm}.
-The transfer minorization function $S(\cdot)$ is less than the log-likelihood function everywhere except at the current best guess of the parameters, where it is equal. \cite{chen2021payment} derives a transfer minorization function for the standard multinomial logit model in which there are no alternative-specific time-varying covariates in the utility function.
-In the theorem below, we extend their proof to cover a fully flexible logit model with covariates that may vary by individual, by alternative (brand), and over time.
-We then derive the corresponding transfer minorization function $S(\cdot)$ for the log-likelihood $\mathcal{L}$.
+The transfer minorization function $S(\cdot)$ is less than the log-likelihood function everywhere except at the current best guess of the parameters, where it is equal. \cite{chen2022mm} derives a transfer minorization function for the standard multinomial logit model in which there are no alternative-specific time-varying covariates in the utility function.
+In the theorem below, we extend their proof to cover a fully flexible logit model with covariates that may vary by individual, by alternative (brand), and over time.\footnote{While our paper was the first to present this extension and proof for this specific case, in a recently posted update, \citet{chen2025mm} present a similar extension.} We then derive the corresponding transfer minorization function $S(\cdot)$ for the log-likelihood $\mathcal{L}$.

 \textbf{Theorem}.
 Let $\mathcal{L}(\boldsymbol{\theta})$ be the log-likelihood of the logit model, defined as in Equation \eqref{eq:log_likelihood}.
 Let $S(\boldsymbol{\theta}; \boldsymbol{\theta}^{(k)})$ be defined as: